 Who is NOT eligible?

-While the PBCP is not appropriate for individuals with serious mental illness, MHANKY&SWOH has other sources of information and referral to connect people in need with appropriate and available mental health treatment.
+While the PBCP is not appropriate for individuals with serious mental illness, MHANKY&SWOH has other information and referral sources to connect people in need with appropriate and available mental health treatment.
 All PBCP clients are prescreened for appropriateness.
-If at any point an individual is determined to need more intensive services than the PBCP can offer, they will be referred back to our triage services to be linked to the appropriate services.
+If an individual is determined to need more intensive services than the PBCP can offer, they will be referred back to our triage services to be linked to the appropriate services.

 So individuals who would NOT be appropriate for services would be...

 • struggling with drug and alcohol issues as the primary issue